WatchtowerProtocol/cautious-bassoon/5_Requirements.md

 # Actor/Agent Actions

+[^1]

 ## Bidding Agent
-The Data Scientist taken on the role as Bidding agents and are provided with admissible actions to execute inside mechanisms of the tournament.
+The Data Scientists take on the role as Bidding agents and are provided with admissible actions to execute mechanisms inside the tournament.

 #### Operational Requirement 1
 Bidding agents shall be able to call the stake, burn and claim actions.